Books are a great way to exercise our brains.

 If you do this, your brain will thank you.

-You know how this works?
+Do you know how this works?

 When you read anything new, your brain starts forming neural connections.